kiegroup/kie-wb-distributions/kie-eap-integration/README.md

 * Profiles
 * Distributions generation
-* Adding static module definitions
+* Adding static module dependencies
-* Adding new JBoss EAP/AS versions to support.
+* Adding new JBoss EAP/AS versions to support
-* Adding other static layer definitions.
+* Adding other static layer definitions
 * How to change the target JBoss EAP/AS version

 Profiles